Constantine I of Georgia

-Constantine I (კონსტანტინე I, Konstantine I) (died 1412) was king (mepe) of Georgia from 1405 or 1407 until his death in 1412.
+Constantine I (კონსტანტინე I; died 1412) was king (mepe) of Georgia from 1407 (or 1405) until his death in 1412.
 He is the common ancestor of all surviving branches of the Bagrationi dynasty.

 Early life

 Constantine was the son of King Bagrat V of Georgia by his second wife, Anna of Trebizond.
 His paternal grandparents were David IX of Georgia and Princess Sindukhtar Jaqeli.
 His maternal grandparents were Alexios III of Trebizond and Theodora Kantakouzene.

 In 1400, Constantine was sent as an ambassador to the Turco-Mongol warlord Timur who continued a relentless and devastating war against the Georgians.
 Afterwards, he vainly demanded from his reigning half-brother George VII to make peace with Timur.
 In 1402, Constantine together with the prince Ivane I Jaqeli of Samtskhe submitted to Timur but never took part in the war against Georgia.

 Reign

 He succeeded on the death of George VII as king in 1407 and launched a program of restoration of what had been ruined and destroyed during Timur's invasions.

 Towards 1411, he allied with the Shirvanshah Ibrahim I and the ruler of Shaki Sidi Ahmed to counter the Qara Qoyunlu Turkoman advance into the Caucasus.
 In the decisive Battle of Chalagan, the allies were routed and Constantine, his half-brother David and the Shirvanshah Ibrahim were taken prisoner.

 In the captivity, he behaved arrogantly and the infuriated Turkoman prince Qara Yusuf ordered him, David, and 300 Georgian nobles to be executed.
 Qara Yusuf put Constantine to death by his own hand.